catawba-data-mining/CIS-3902-Data-Mining/README.md

 ### Markdown Tutorial <a href="https://agea.github.io/tutorial.md/">Markdown Tutorial</a>
 <br>
+### Add tocolab after github in the URL to open in COLAB
+### if input is accessed via URL, no changes are needed to pd.read

 <a name="tocb"></a>
 ### Table of Contents  (chapter content will be released each week)